robusta-dev/robusta/docs/configuration/alertmanager-integration/azure-managed-prometheus.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For certain features, Robusta needs to reach out to Prometheus and pull in extra information.
-In this section we will Create an Azure Active Directory authentication app so that Robusta can analyze and present Prometheus data.
+In this section we will configure Robusta to query Azure Prometheus and register an Azure authentication app.

 Get the Azure prometheus query endpoint
 =========================================